The HyperTexts

 Religion has turned God into a monster who saves one imperfect human being while sending other imperfect human beings to an eternal hell.
 But there is no eternal hell on the pages of the Bible, as far as I can tell, from Genesis to Acts (in other words, from the beginning of Judaism to the end of the history of the early Christian church, including the epistles of Paul).

-Pagan philosophers freely admitted that Hades (the Greek word which now appears as “hell” in our English Bibles) was invented by men expressly for the purpose of controlling the behavior of people foolish enough to believe in it.
+Hades, the Greek word which appears as “hell” in our less accurate English Bibles, was not "hell" but the grave.
+Everyone went to Hades when they died.
+Hades was not "hell" because it had heavenly regions like the Elysian Fields and Blessed Isles.
 Now organized religion terrorizes its own children with visions of hell and tells their mothers that a “God of Love” will force them to choose between eternal bliss in heaven and their own children in hell or “Limbo.”
 But neither Limbo, nor infant baptism, nor “the age of accountability” are anywhere to be found in the Bible.
 Why?
 Because they are only needed, if there is an eternal hell, to keep God from being a Monster and sending innocent babies and children there.

 OTRWJ